We love because He first loved us.

 We meet on the first Wednesday evening of the month at 6:00pm in the FH Conference room during the meal.
 Join us!

-As we enter the month of March 2024 we focus on the Week of Prayer March 3rd -10th for North American Missions and the Annie Armstrong Easter Offering.
+As we enter the month of March 2025 we focus on the Week of Prayer March 2nd - 9th for North American Missions and the Annie Armstrong Easter Offering.
+We often think the missions field is far away and in some distant country...and it is, but is also right outside our door in Wallburg.

 Who is Annie Armstrong?

-Save the date: Saturday, March 16th, we will be making chicken pies at 9:00 am.
-If possible bring cooked chopped chicken breast and join us for a fun time of fellowship.
+Saturday, March 1st, we will make chicken pies at 8:00 am.
+Please note earlier time change.
+If possible bring cooked, chopped chicken breast and join us for a fun time of fellowship.

 Our mission...is to inform and inspire Christians to influence their world for Christ.